nfagerlund/camping_food/dinner.md

 ## INDIAN

 [🔝 Back to contents](#contents)
+(Various curries with lentils or chickpeas or other legumes.
+Basically anything not vegetarian that's not too fatty and doesn't have dairy works well.)

 - dehydrate two servings (according to recipe) of whatever leftovers
+  - about 1 cup cooked (pre-dehydrated) per person
 - 1/2 cup basmati rice dehydrated
+  - about 1 cup cooked (pre-dehydrated) per person
 - 1 packet coconut oil

 In camp: